 Under Article 6(3) of the Habitats Directive any plan or project likely to significantly affect the integrity of a Natura 2000 site must be subject to an Appropriate assessment (AA).
 The AA focuses on the likely significant effects of a plan or project on a Natura 2000 site and considers the implications for the site in view of its Conservation Objectives (COs).
-Every Natura 2000 site has COs which are set out by the National Parks and Wildlife Service (NPWS) - the competent authority for the management of Natura 2000 sites in Ireland.
-The AA process must also consider any plan or proposal in combination with other activities that have the potential to significantly affect the integrity of the Natura 2000 site.
+Every Natura 2000 site has COs which are set out by the NPWS.

 DAFM has responsibility for foreshore licensing functions in respect of activities wholly or primarily for the use, development or support of aquaculture under the 1933 Foreshore Act, as amended.
-DAFM is also the aquaculture licensing authority under the Fisheries (Amendment) Act (1997)5 and determines applications for new, or renewal of, aquaculture licences.
-They are the competent authority responsible for undertaking AA of aquaculture licence applications.
+DAFM is also the aquaculture licensing authority under the Fisheries (Amendment) Act (1997) and determines applications for new, or renewal of, aquaculture licences.
+They are also the competent authority responsible for undertaking AA of aquaculture licence applications.
 As part of the licensing process DAFM must determine if the proposed aquaculture activities, individually or in-combination with other activities, are likely to significantly impact the Conservation Status of QIs and the integrity of the Natura 2000 site.
 DAFM must base its determination on an AA and is also responsible for ensuring that an AA is carried out.

-2.3 Appropriate Assessment (AA) Process
+1.3 Appropriate Assessment (AA) Process

 The requirement for an AA derives directly from Article 6(3), which outlines the decision-making tests for considering plans and projects that may have a significant effect on a Natura 2000 site.
-No definition of the content or scope of AA is given in the Habitats Directive, but the concept and approach are set out in EC guidance6.
-The Guidance on Appropriate Assessment of Plans and Projects in Ireland document7 published by the Department of Environment, Heritage and Local Government (DEHLG) in 2009, sets out how an AA of plans or proposals in Natura 2000 sites in Ireland should be carried out in alignment with EC guidance.
-In 2021, the Office of the Planning Regulator (OPR) published a practice note on AA Screening8, which provides guidance on how a planning authority should screen an application for planning permission for AA.
+No definition of the content or scope of AA is given in the Habitats Directive, but the concept and approach are set out in EC guidance.
+The Guidance on Appropriate Assessment of Plans and Projects in Ireland document published by the Department of Environment, Heritage and Local Government in 2009, sets out how an AA of plans or proposals in Natura 2000 sites in Ireland should be carried out in alignment with EC guidance.
+In 2021, the Office of the Planning Regulator (OPR) published a practice note on AA Screening, which provides guidance on how a planning authority should screen an application for planning permission for AA.